Dying in America.

 As with most burial traditions throughout time, the deceased of the Mound Builders were buried with things they might need in the next world, like weapons, pipes, jewelry and ornate constumes.
 Even today we still bury our dead in their finest clothes, sometimes adorned with jewelry.

 By the time Columbus had stumbled onto the Caribbean, the tribes that built these mounds were gone.
 The tribes that inhabited the area had respectfully left them alone.
 Settlers destroyed most burial mounds to make way for cities and farms.
-We’re fortunate that some cemeteries like Flag Spring in Ohio and Shannon Methodist in Kentucky incorporated existing mounds into their cemeteries.
-Grave desecration laws of the newer burials have helped keep the mounds off limits for excavation and destruction.
+We’re fortunate that some cemeteries like Flag Spring in Ohio, Shannon Methodist in Kentucky and Riverview in Indiana incorporated existing mounds into their cemeteries.
+Grave desecration laws of the newer burials have helped keep these mounds off limits for excavation and desecration.

 The real estate of death.

 After the Revolutionary War, soldiers were rewarded with land to the West.
 As a result, cities sprouted up with available space on the outskirts for graveyards.
 Following the tradition in Europe, many graveyards are next to a church.
 In larger cities, where death provided an posthumous income stream for the church, graveyards were often exclusively connected to a religion such as Catholicism, Protestantism or Judaism.
 Not surprisingly, cemeteries were extremely segregated.
 For example, the German Catholics were buried in a different section or a different cemetery than the Irish Catholics.
 At the same time, white Protestants were many times buried in the same cemeteries as African-American Protestants, but in separate—but usually not equal—sections.

 But there was enough death to go around, so private cemeteries also became popular especially for more secular burials.
 Fraternal orders established their own graveyards, and many of these were open to anyone.